Four Olds: Gallery

+Aftermath

 Appraisal of damage

 No official statistics have ever been produced by the Communist party in terms of reporting the actual cost of damage.
 By 1978, many stories of death and destruction caused by the Cultural Revolution had leaked out of China and became known worldwide.

-Restoration

-Starting in the 1990s and continuing into the 21st century, there has been a massive rebuilding effort under way to restore and rebuild cultural sites that were destroyed or damaged during the Cultural Revolution.
-This has coincided with a resurgence in interest in, and demand for, Chinese cultural artifacts.
+Preservation

+During and after the Cultural Revolution, efforts were made to protect Chinese cultural artifacts.
+Shanghai officials intervened in Red Guard house searches, relocating items to safety and documenting those that couldn't be moved for future restoration.
+Post-Cultural Revolution, there was a renewed effort to preserve cultural heritage, with initiatives like the Lost Cultural Relics Recovery Program and the establishment of the State Administration of Cultural Heritage to protect and manage historical sites and artifacts.